Welcome the new year by lighting rainbow candles for Bridge of Light, a new winter holiday honoring LGBT culture.

 And all the colours together form the crown of spirit, the experience of spirituality.

 “Bridge of Light is an interfaith and omni-denominational cultural and spiritual tradition,” Perez says.
 “The annual winter ritual...has helped to draw attention to the positive contributions made by members of the LGBT community in the areas of spiritual growth, inner transformation, and religious leadership.”
-His most recent post on the subject is The Seven Principles of Bridge of Light.
+One of his articles on the subject is The Seven (Revised) Principles of Bridge of Light.
 (GaySpirituality.com)

 Time period: Before Christ / Before the Common Era